awilmoth/nillion-test/README.md

 5. Deploy the 2_high_availability_ecs.yaml to your AWS account using Cloudformation.

-## Updates
+## Deploying Code Updates

 The Github Action workflow triggers on all pushes to main.
 This will run the tests, build the docker container and push to ECR with the tag ```latest```.
-To update the ECS tasks, update the ECS Service in the AWS console or via the cli to get the latest docker container from ECR.
+To update the ECS tasks to run the latest code, update the ECS Service in the AWS console or via the cli to get the latest docker container from ECR.